-2.5.2 Recreation and Open Space Land Use Goals, Objectives, and Policies
+2.5.2 Recreation and Open Space Land Use Goals, Objectives, and Policies community members.
+Recreation and Open Space Policy 1.a

 The following DRSP goals and objectives brought forward from Chapter 1 of this document and associated policies are provided to guide the recreation and open space land use categories envisioned within the DRSP area.
 For additional goals and policies related to Recreation and Open Space, refer to Chapter 3.